 Red clay wraps tone the skin, help repair damaged skin and help heal broken capillaries.
 They are useful to increase bruise reabsorption.

 Ideally, you could prepare a compress from two tablespoons of red (fine) clay and calendula oil.
 Add as much oil as you can to make a paste.
 Apply it onto the hematoma and leave it in place to speed up its absorption.

 Red clay for cosmetic use can be found in well-equipped boutiques specialized in natural remedies, or online shopping.
 A great red clay, also available on the web, is the ultra-ventilated or the super-fine one.
 On Amazon, a 200 gram ultra-ventilated Red Clay is offered at a price of 10.95 euros with free shipping.

 This is the most effective remedy but only if the ice is applied right after the bump happens, while the skin is still in pain and the bruise hasn’t formed yet.

 A relaxing bath with epsom salts will help you relax your muscles and to reabsorb every bruise.
 For further information on the topic, check this page: epsom salts.

-Published by Carla Cometto on 22 November 2017
+Published by Carla Cometto on 22 Novembre 2017